December, 7 2015

 DISCO has developed a unique Laser Lift-off optimal for high brightness vertical structured LED manufacturing

 We are now accepting requests for test cuts

-DISCO Corporation (Head Office: Ota-ku in Tokyo, President: Kazuma Sekiya) has developed a unique laser lift-off (LLO)*1 which realizes less equipment maintenance time reduction and a more stable processing quality compared to existing products.
+DISCO Corporation (Head Office: Ota-ku in Tokyo, President: Kazuma Sekiya) has developed a unique Laser Lift-off (LLO)*1 which realizes reduced equipment maintenance time and a more stable processing quality compared to existing products.
 This new technology contributes to not only to the high-yield and low-running-cost manufacturing of high bright vertical structured LED (V-LED)*2 but also achieves die separation (dicing), which supports the ultra-thinning and minimization of each device currently under development.
 The DFL7560L fully-automatic laser saw which supports this LLO technology will be on display at SEMICON Japan 2015 (held at Tokyo Big Sight, Dec.
 16-18).

-*2 Vertical structured LED (V-LED) and horizontal LED (please refer to the drawing on the right)
+*2 Vertical structured LED (V-LED) and Lateral LED (please refer to the drawing on the right)

 Employs a solid-state laser to save a significant amount of time (reducing the frequencies of replacing consumable products and adjusting optical axis), achieve a stable processing quality, and improve productivity.